kamermans/docker-openmanage/README.md

 If you have tested this image on other hardware, please share your results in the form of a GitHub issue or Pull Request, and I'll update the list!

+> Note: if you get the error `USB is not enabled.
+Please enable USB and try update again`, you should make sure the `usb-storage` kernel module is loaded on the host machine.
+You can check this with `lsmod | grep usb-storage` and load it with `modprobe usb-storage`.
+To make this change permanent, add it to your system's auto-loaded modules (for example, on Debian/Ubuntu: `echo usb-storage > /etc/modules-load.d/usb-storage.conf`).

 # Firmware Upgrade
 To upgrade you Dell's server firmware from Dell Global repository, simply run: